Summary

 ): LogCollectorMergedConfiguration!

 For the input, you would enter within square-brackets a list of unique identifiers of Log Collector configurations that you want to merge.
 For the results, you can get the merged configuration and a list of problems that may occur from merging.
-See the Returned Datatype section for more on this.
+See the Returned Values section for more on this.

 Example